Raexyl/Zippy/README.md

 Build instructions for Linux only: -
  - Clone git repository.
  - cd into it (or open the repository in the terminal)
- - run "make clean" in the terminal
+ - run "make" in the terminal
  - cd into the build directory
  - call "./Zippy" in the terminal